-Bitcoin options worth $6bn expiring today: What does it mean for investors?
+Bitcoin options worth $6bn expiring today: what does it mean for investors?

 The influence of the options market on bitcoin’s spot market has increased over the past few months.
 We tell you what the expiry means for investors and how they can position themselves in the market.

-Prices of bitcoin had cracked over 10% on Thursday but have recovered marginally today.
+Prices of bitcoin had cracked over 10% on Thursday ahead of the bitcoin but have recovered a bit ever since.

-Even as bitcoin recovered to quote over the $53,000 level on Friday morning, traders are betting that it will plunge to a low of $44,000 by evening, when the options contracts are set to expire.
+Even as bitcoin recovered to quote over the $53,000 level on Friday morning, traders are betting that it will plunge to a low of $44,000 on Friday evening, when the options contracts are set to expire.
 The level is being referred to as “max pain" in the investing parlance.

 “We are reaching a juncture that is referred to as “max pain" when a record $6 billion of options contracts are set to expire.
 We hope that on Friday too, bitcoin doesn't witness too much correction.
 We expect it to be sticking around $44,000-45,000 zone," said Sumit Gupta, CEO and co-founder, CoinDCX.